quintenvandamme/pptos-wiki/wiki/Jupiter_OS.md

 ### JupiterOS 4.0 (Codename Lemon)

-JupiterOS 4 Lemon is the forth version of JOS and is in development.
+JupiterOS 4 Lemon is the forth version of JOS and is in development However Builds Of The OS Are Avalible In The Jupiter Inc. Discord Server And The Website

 ### Logo